treasurenetprotocol/treasurenet-docs/docs/protocolDevelopers/modules/gov.md

 4. Subspace - the Cosmos Hub module with the parameter that is being changed
 5. Key - the parameter that will be changed
 6. Value - the value of the parameter that will be changed by the governance mechanism
-7. Deposit - the amount that will be contributed to the deposit (in micro-ATOMs "uatom") from the account submitting the proposal
+7. Deposit - the amount that will be contributed to the deposit from the account submitting the proposal

    Real example

 ```json